What is the super-sample covariance? A fresh perspective for second-order shear statistics: Power spectrum covariance

-Commonly \citep[e.g.][]{Takada2013, Krause2017}, only the second part of this equation is referred to as SSC, with the first part being neglected.
+with the individual parts given as Limber integrals over the trispectrum expressions in their Equation (32).
+Notably, $T_\mathrm{SSC}$ is proportional to the linear matter power spectrum $P_L(\qvec/\chi)$ at wavevector $\qvec/\chi$ and comoving distance $\chi$.
+Therefore, $T_\mathrm{SSC}$ vanishes for $|\qvec|=0$\;.
+With Eq.~\eqref{eq: trispectrum approximation}, one obtains

-In summary, the power spectrum covariance $ C_{\hat{P}}$ is the sum of its large-field approximation $ C_{\hat{P}}^\infty$ and the SSC $ C_{\hat{P}}^\mathrm{SSC}$.
-Note that $C_{\hat{P}}^\infty(\ell_1, \ell_2)$ only depends on the power- and trispectrum at $\ell$ close to $\ell_1$ and $\ell_2$, since the integrals in Eq.~\eqref{eq: Covariance powerspectrum large field approximation} only go over the $A_R(\ell_i)$.
-In contrast, the SSC depends on the trispectrum at all $\ ell$ modes since the integral over the $\qvec$ goes over all $\realspace^2$.
+The second summand is the SSC, while the first summand is a Gaussian term, which is usually negative and suppresses the Gaussian covariance.
+As becomes apparent in our derivation, the SSC and the Gaussian suppression term can both be seen as corrections for the large-field approximation, which is why we collectively refer to them as finite-field terms.
+We note that $C_{\hat{P}}^\infty(\ell_1, \ell_2)$ only depends on the power spectrum and trispectrum at $\ell$ close to $\ell_1$ and $\ell_2$, because the integrals in Eq.~\eqref{eq: Covariance power spectrum large field approximation} only go over the $A_R(\ell_i)$.
+In contrast, the SSC depends on the trispectrum at all $\ell$ modes because the integral over the $\qvec$ extends over all $\realspace^2$.
 Therefore, for the power spectrum, the SSC captures the dependence of the covariance on modes outside the survey area.
 We will see in the following sections that this intuition does not hold for real space statistics.
-For this, we derive in the next section the covariance for an estimator of $\Xi$ in real space.
+For this, in the following section we derive the covariance for an estimator of $\Xi$ in real space.